Assessing big data practices in the UK municipal context.

 The overall goal of this research is to identify and analyse new municipal governance practices that have arisen in connection with big data innovations.
 In doing so, the project assesses these practices in terms of key governance criteria, including the quality and effectiveness of policy coordination and implementation, stakeholder engagement, and public accountability.
 The research entails the following steps:

-- Identifying UK cities at the forefront of ‘smart city’ and similar data-centred innovations, as basis for case study selection
+- Identifying UK cities at the forefront of ‘smart city’ and similar data-centred innovations, as a basis for case study selection

-- Carrying out in-depth analysis of particular governance practices found both within specialist innovation spaces and in wider mainstream municipal policy and decision-making
+- Carrying out an in-depth analysis of particular governance practices found both within specialist innovation spaces and in wider mainstream municipal policy and decision-making

 - Evaluating the observed practices against key governance criteria